GuoanQi1996/FHGenotyping/README.md

 The packages `data.table` is required for the script, `FHG` will automatically detect the dependencies and install unavailable packages.
 The users can also install the required packages manually if the network is not connected.

 ## Input
-FHG require variant-major additive component file (TRAW) as the input format, this format can be generated from the standard Variant Call Format (VCF) by [PLINK](https://www.cog-genomics.org/plink/) or [PLINK2](https://www.cog-genomics.org/plink/2.0/), by the following command.
+FHG requires variant-major additive component file (TRAW) as the input format, this format can be generated from the standard Variant Call Format (VCF) by [PLINK](https://www.cog-genomics.org/plink/) or [PLINK2](https://www.cog-genomics.org/plink/2.0/), by the following command.
 ```bash
 # PLINK 1.9
 gzip -d -k test.vcf.gz